-Matias Iaryczower - Associate Professor of Politics - Princeton University My research is in Political Economy and Positive Political Theory.
+Matias Iaryczower - Associate Professor of Politics - Princeton University My fields of research are Political Economy and Positive Political Theory.
 I study how institutions and strategic interactions shape collective decision-making in legislatures, courts and electorates.
 I approach these issues from both a theoretical and an empirical perspective, developing applications of Game Theory and Structural Estimation in Economics and Political Science.
 I teach Game Theory and its applications to Politics to graduate and undergraduate students.
 [CV]

 In a model of decentralized bargaining in legislatures, we show that some parties can endogenously emerge as brokers in equilibrium, transferring resources and voting rights between two parties that wouldn't negotiate directly with one another.